graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 Union members may be defined with an optional leading `|` character to aid
-formatting when representing a longer list of possible types:
+formatting when representing a longer set of possible types:

 ```raw graphql example
 union SearchResult =